Methane 3.0 – or should we say LMG

 So, what we want is the energy of the hydrogen and the stabilizing force of the carbon.
 Combined they are the most potent stuff we currently have in the energy toolkit because it burns super cleanly and even the slight breeze called exhaust gas can be cleaned up with ease and cheaply so.

 Methane is an exceedingly simple compound, so simple that it still awes us.
 And because it’s so simple and stable it is a prime candidate for mass manufacturing.
 Bio-gas and bio-methane are a biological form of this mass production.
 However, there is a much more direct way.
-No less biological but contrary to bio-gas, one does not need to take the additional loop of first binding carbon in biomass in order to transform this carbon bound in biomass into methane.
+No less biological but contrary to bio-gas, one does not need to take the additional loop of first binding carbon in biomass to transform this carbon bound in biomass into methane.
 The direct way would take carbon directly out of CO2 (or any other source of carbon if you will) and convert it back to methane.

-This can be done synthetically but mother nature has also done so for billions of years.
+This can be done synthetically but Mother Nature has also done so for billions of years.
 Ladies and gentlemen – I am proud to present the superstar metabolism for the energy industry.
 The methanogen Archaea.

 For those organisms, oxygen is as foul as rattlesnake shit is to us.
 Besides, methane is a byproduct of their digestive processes.
 And here comes the beauty.
-Methanogen archaea do not need to ingest biomass in order to transform it into methane.
+Methanogen archaea do not need to ingest biomass to transform it into methane.
 They take the carbon directly from the CO2 and combine it with free Hydrogen if it’s fed to them.
 They do this through a mechanism called methanogenesis.

 Methanisation does not need all this.
-All one needs is an electricity source (that can be solar, wind, …), a source of water and a small patch in can be installed at (yes, basements will comply).
+All one needs is an electricity source (that can be solar, wind, …), a source of water and a small patch in can be installed (yes, basements will comply).

 The only question is – how to store and transport it or use it as a fuel?
 That’s easy.
-Let’s make LNG (or in this case its LMG or Liquefied Microbial Gas).
+Let’s make LNG (or in this case LMG or Liquefied Microbial Gas).
 This gives us storability and makes it a fuel that can power anything that is powered by diesel today.

-The future of energy will be just in time methane production and conditioning which makes large scale energy logistics redundant.
+The future of energy will be just in time methane production and conditioning which makes large-scale energy logistics redundant.

 I see the photo of black smokers.
 It is the environment of Archaea bacteria indeed.
 The idea to use them for CH4 generation is simply brilliant.
 However, it would undercut the established business of the gas sector, that’s why there’s virtually no chance to make it workable.
 The business guys would go even for a mercy killing.
 I am fully supportive of your idea.
 What is needed is money.
 No money, no project.